This topic describes how to connect Identity as a Service (IDaaS) to OpenLDAP and the common operations that you can perform.

 LDAP does not support queries of incremental data.
 IDaaS automatically synchronizes full data within the LDAP source node every morning.
 To synchronize the latest data, you must manually trigger full data synchronization.

-IDaaS supports synchronization protection.
-If more than 30 accounts or more than 10 organizations need to be deleted, the synchronization task is automatically canceled to prevent data from being deleted by mistake.
-We recommend that you adjust the synchronization protection settings based on the enterprise size.
+IDaaS provides synchronization protection.
+When more than 30 accounts or more than 10 organizations need to be deleted, the synchronization task is automatically canceled to prevent data from being accidentally deleted.
+We recommend that you adjust the synchronization protection settings based on the size of your enterprise.